 There are so many energy drinks available now that it can be hard to work out what is or isn’t vegan.
 Many of the big sellers, such as Red Bull, Monster Energy Drink, Rockstar Energy Drink, etc., have been confirmed by their manufacturers themselves as being suitable for vegans.

 However, there may still be some confusion about certain products due to the fact that names with no animal products in them (such as ‘Energy Drink’) could easily be confused or misunderstood by those who do not know very much about these kinds of food or drink items – especially if you consider that there will be not always an obvious symbol identifying which food items are suitable for vegans.
 It is always best to check the ingredients listings or contact the company itself if you are not sure about something.

 Are energy drinks gluten-free?

 The only grain I can think of (apart from maltodextrin) that is used in conjunction with soft drinks such as energy drinks is corn (maize).
-This stuff turns up in a lot of processed food and drink items because it usually has a cheap price when compared to its alternatives; but if an energy drink contains corn syrup, maize flavourings etc. then you should check with the manufacturer to make sure it’s suitable for vegans.
+This stuff turns up in a lot of processed food and drinks items because it usually has a cheap price when compared to its alternatives; but if an energy drink contains corn syrup, maize flavorings, etc., then you should check with the manufacturer to make sure it’s suitable for vegans.

 Are energy drinks kosher?

-Many energy drinks are not considered kosher because of their artificial flavouring and sweetening agents.
+Many energy drinks are not considered kosher because of their artificial flavoring and sweetening agents.

-There are actually several companies producing energy products that are suitable for both vegans and those who keep kosher .
-Energy drinks produced by Virgil’s Beverages, Inc. and makers of Monster Ultra Energy Drink (Monster being one of the biggest selling beverages in the world), list their product as ‘Kosher’ right there on their website , along with a list of all the ingredients contained within each bottle/can etc.
+There are actually several companies producing energy products that are suitable for both vegans and those who keep kosher.
+Energy drinks produced by Virgil’s Beverages, Inc., and makers of Monster Ultra Energy Drink (Monster is one of the biggest selling beverages in the world), list their product as ‘Kosher’ right there on their website, along with a list of all the ingredients contained within each bottle/can, etc.

 Are energy drinks paleo?